Spotlight: Stanislaus River Parks

 What You’ll Find

-If you start at the Knight’s Ferry Visitor Center, you will find the covered bridge spanning the Stanislaus River, a museum and a staffed information center.
+Stanislaus River Parks offers a slice of history, a touch of science education and recreation opportunities for everyone.
+An historic covered bridge, built in 1863, spans the Stanislaus River and is a walk back in time for those who venture across.
+Visitors can also visit a museum and a staffed information center.
 From there, choose from more than 14 recreation areas along this 59-mile stretch of the Stanislaus River.
 Their names—Button Bush, Orange Blossom, Lovers Leap, Horseshoe Road, Two Mile Bar—are tinged with history and invite you to plan your boating, hiking, camping, fishing or whitewater adventure.

 Make Sure You

 Walk across the longest (330 feet) covered bridge west of the Mississippi!
 Although vehicles can no longer travel across this amazing piece of history, pedestrians can stroll back in time to the California gold rush era when hundreds of miners and other fortune-seekers crossed here by ferry, and a few years later, over the bridge.
-The bridge, completed in 1864, came after the discovery of gold along the banks of the Stanislaus River in 1855.
+The bridge came after the discovery of gold along the banks of the Stanislaus River in 1855.
 Engineering buffs will admire this outstanding example of a timber Howe truss (patented in 1840), one of the most significant American timber truss types.
-Bring your camera and be sure to take home a photo of yourself next to this perfect example of nineteenth century bridge building craftsmanship.
+Bring your camera and be sure to take home a photo of yourself next to this perfect example of nineteenth century bridge-building craftsmanship.

-In the winter months, layered clothing is the name of the game.
+In the winter months, layered clothing is your best bet.
 In the summer months, the weather is hot and dry–plenty of water is a must.
 Carry sunscreen at any time of the year.
 With 59 miles of river to explore, there are just as many activities to experience.
 Above all else, always remember to wear your life jacket when playing on or near the water.

 Start your day in Knight’s Ferry with breakfast at the 50’s era restaurant, or stay for lunch at the oldest continuously operated general store in the state of California!
 For a cowboy dinner at the river’s edge, take a five-minute walk into the center of Knights Ferry.
 Many rafting companies offer guided trips on the Stanislaus—get the ride of your life through rapids named Mr. Toad’s Wild Ride or the Matterhorn.